North Star (1897 sternwheeler): Transit of Baillie-Grohman Canal

 The Baillie-Grohman canal was only a little over a mile long, but it was in such poor condition that it took two weeks to coax North Star through it.
 The brush had overgrown the canal and the water was shallow causing the steamer to scrape bottom.
-At one point, a tree fell onto the steamer, just missing Armstrong's young daughter Ruth (for whom his steamer Ruth had been named).
-When North Star came to the lock, Armstrong solved the width problem by simply sawing 5 or 6 inches off the guards (the thick timber running along the top outside edge of a sternwheeler's hull).
+At one point, a tree fell onto the steamer, just missing Armstrong's young daughter Ruth (for whom his steamer had been named).
+When North Star came to the lock, Armstrong solved the width problem by simply sawing 5 or 6 in off the guards (the thick timber running along the top outside edge of a sternwheeler's hull).
 The length problem was solved differently.
-In those days, ore was packed out of mines in the Kootenay country by stuffing oxhides full of the mineral, and dragging or sliding the filled hides to the nearest steamboat landing or rail depot.
+At that time, ore was packed out of mines in the Kootenay country by stuffing oxhides full of the mineral and dragging or sliding the filled hides to the nearest steamboat landing or rail depot.
 Anderson had a number of oxhides on board North Star and he had them filled with sand and piled up to form temporary lock gates.
-He then destroyed the existing gates, and when the North Star was between the pair of temporary lock gates, he blew the forward temporary gates out with dynamite, and the steamer surged forward with the rush of water into the lower part of the canal.
+He then destroyed the existing gates, and when North Star was between the pair of temporary lock gates, he blew the forward temporary gates out with dynamite, and the steamer surged forward with the rush of water into the lower part of the canal.

 Once through the canal, a low bridge across the Columbia River blocked the vessel's path.
-Armstrong hoisted the bridge out of the way with the North Stars capstan, then replaced it once the vessel had passed by.
+Armstrong hoisted the bridge out of the way with North Stars capstan, then replaced it once the vessel had passed by.
 North Star finally arrived at Golden on July 2, 1902, thus becoming, with Gwendoline one of the only two steamers ever to operate on both the upper Columbia and the upper Kootenay rivers.

 Operations on the Columbia River and customs seizure

-Captain Armstrong ran North Star on the Columbia river out of Golden for two seasons, but then the Canadian Customs officials realized Armstrong had not paid custom duties on North Star when he'd brought the vessel into Canada permanently from the United States.
-Technically the vessel was seized by Canadian customs, but in practice this meant that Armstrong was forced take his vessel at Golden until the duty was paid.
+Captain Armstrong ran North Star on the Columbia River out of Golden for two seasons, but then the Canadian Customs officials realized Armstrong had not paid custom duties on North Star when he had brought the vessel into Canada permanently from the United States.
+The vessel was seized by Canadian customs, but in practice this meant that Armstrong was forced take his vessel at Golden until the duty was paid.
 This apparently did not trouble Armstrong greatly, as he used North Star as a source of spare parts for his other steamboats.